Sustainability Comparison

 What is Apple Inc.'s SINK sustainability score?

-Apple Inc. scores 49/100 on the SINK sustainability index (Making progress).
-Apple has cut emissions 60% since 2015 and operates on 100% renewable electricity across its own operations.
-But supply chain renewables remain incomplete—key suppliers like Pegatron lag at 47%—and a German court ruled its carbon-neutral claims greenwashing.
-Offset quality is weak, with short-term leases and monoculture risk undermining permanence claims.
+Apple Inc. scores 42/100 on the SINK sustainability index (Below expectations).
+Apple has cut absolute emissions 60% since 2015 and achieved 100% renewable electricity in operations, backed by third-party verification.
+However, supply chain decarbonization remains incomplete—key suppliers like Pegatron sit at 47% renewable energy.
+A German court ruled Apple's carbon-neutral claims misleading due to weak offset permanence, exposing greenwashing risk.

 What is Samsung Electronics's SINK sustainability score?